maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 } stack_traces SEC(".maps");
 ```

+also this information is abstracted away for us and available directly from userspace.

 This is mostly the needed work in kernel space, which is pretty simple, thanks to the available kernel instrumentation.

 Let's see how we can use this data from userspace.